vleugelcomplement/IMPRS-Astro-Hackathon.github.io/content/about.md

 #### How much does it cost?

-We do not have a registration fee, and will cover lunch, coffee breaks and one or two dinners.
+We do not have a registration fee, and will cover lunch, coffee breaks and two dinners.
 Students from Munich will have to get their travel expenses and accommodation covered by their own groups.
-IMPRS Munich can provide support for a limited number of their students.
 For Heidelberg students there are no expenses.